worldbank/gld/Support/B - Country Survey Details/MNG/LFS/Employment Status.md

 # Employment Status

-## Main takeaway

-The Mongolia LFS `empstat` series is broadly comparable over time because the main status-in-employment question remains stable.
-The main recent complication is in 2024, when the questionnaire reorganizes the employee payment block.
-The GLD resolves this by keeping the same broad mapping from the main status question `E04` and using the 2024 payment-type question `E18` only to separate remunerated employee or apprentice cases from explicitly unpaid ones.
+The discussion below continues to apply to the Mongolia LFS over time.
+For the recent rounds, the main status-in-employment question remains broadly comparable.
+The main new issue is in 2024, when the questionnaire reorganizes the employee payment block.
+To approximate the previous rounds as closely as possible, the GLD continues to derive `empstat` from the main status question and uses the 2024 payment-type question `E18` only to separate remunerated employee or apprentice cases from explicitly unpaid ones.

-## Historical mapping

 The table below summarizes the mapping between the harmonized employment categories in `empstat` and the categories in the raw dataset.
 These mappings